Trial includes a variety of tools to aid in the inevitable debugging process.

 Special mention should be made of the Renderdoc tool.
 While Trial allows redefinition of shaders at runtime, sometimes being able to capture the entire pipeline state and inspect it can be invaluable to figure out weird graphical issues.
 Renderdoc is ideal for this situation and works fine with Trial, as long as the underlying lisp process is called via Renderdoc.

-Then you can configure your implementation as a launch option in Rendedoc:
+You can configure your implementation as a launch option in Rendedoc:

 Executable Path